Kinark/Materialize-stepper/README.md

 ### Installing

-You just need to import te .css and the .js files after you load the prerequisites above listed:
+You just need to import the .css and the .js files after you import the prerequisites listed above:

 ```html
 <!-- Compiled and minified CSS -->